karrot-dev/yunity.org/user/pages/10.heartbeat/2018-11-18/item.md

 ## [foodsharing.de](https://foodsharing.de)-dev

 ## [Harzgerode / Haus X](http://freiefeldlage.de/)
+Since yesterday the project in Harzgerode is way Way WAY more likely to keep existing in the next year(s).
+On saturday five people (Mareike, Josi, Theo, Julia, Steffen) founded the Genossenschaft “in der Heilstätte Harzgerode eG” i.Gr. wich is the biggest prerequisite for soonly buying the whole property and bring it into communal ownership of its inhabitants.
+This is a big milestone.
+Meanwhile the winter has arrived and the heating construction takes priority no 1. (deja vu? :wink: ) At least the livign room in HausX is comfortably warm due to the woodstove.
+Replacing this small stove with a bigger water carrying one wich is capable to make the whole house cozy is paused until the heating in the main buildign is online.

+_by Steffen_

 ## About the heartbeat.
 The heartbeat is a fortnightly summary of what happens in yunity.
 It is meant to give an overview over our currents actions and topics.